 To better understand what makes nuclear so reliable, take a look at the graph below.

 As you can see, nuclear energy has by far the highest capacity factor of any other energy source.
 This basically means nuclear power plants are producing maximum power more than 92% of the time during the year.

-That’s almost twice as reliable as coal or natural gas units, and 3 to 4 times more reliable than wind and solar plants.
+That’s about 1.5 to 2 times more as natural gas and coal units, and 2.5 to 3.5 times more reliable than wind and solar plants.

 Why Are Nuclear Power Plants More Reliable?

 Nuclear power plants are typically used more often because they require less maintenance and are designed to operate for longer stretches before refueling (typically every 1.5 or 2 years).